HannahIgboke/Prediction-and-classification-of-video-games/README.md

 ![image](https://github.com/HannahIgboke/Prediction-and-classification-of-video-games/assets/116895464/54f3c83f-2587-487f-af46-90634b573321)

+**INSIGHT**

 Generally, sales spiked for all regions in 1995.
 In North America, there was a wave of fluctuations from 1980 till 1995 when it picked up and rose steadily with a few dips here and there.
 This reached peak sales of 350 million copies.
 This was not sustained though, the sales began dwindling through the years till 2016.
 The sales in all regions were low compared to a decade before that.
 Sales in Europe and Japan follow a similar pattern.
 For sales in "other" regions, we see a relatively steady growth from less than one million sales to its highest point around 70 million and then a decline.

 2. Is there a correlation between critic scores and user scores?
 Do they tend to agree or disagree?

 ![image](https://github.com/HannahIgboke/Prediction-and-classification-of-video-games/assets/116895464/390aeebb-a115-45c3-805f-c72bfd08dbe6)

+**INSIGHT**

 Based on the correlation plot and a heatmap created during the [analysis](https://github.com/HannahIgboke/Prediction-and-classification-of-video-games/blob/main/Notebooks/Exploratory%20Data%20Analysis.ipynb), there is a moderate positive linear association (0.5) between the user score and the critic score.
 What does this mean?